paper-orca/canvas-lms-helm/README.md

 Inspired by [this repo](https://github.com/instructure/canvas-self-hosted), only for Kubernetes/Helm.

-**Trademarks**: all trademarks mentioned in the offering are owned by the respective companies, and the use of them does not imply any affiliation or endorsement.
+**Trademarks**: all trademarks are owned by the respective companies, and the use of them does not imply any affiliation or endorsement.

 # Deployment
 [TODO]